A giant for Spain and Real Madrid, Sergio Ramos is still going strong.

 • Has the ignominious title of Madrid's most prolific recipient of red cards, having been dismissed a club-record 26 times in all competitions.
 He has been sent off in a record five Clásico fixtures, most recently as Barcelona won 3-2 in Madrid in April 2017.

-• Earned a record 19th Liga red card in a 0-0 draw with Athletic in December 2017, breaking the record of 18 previously shared by Xavier Aguado and Pablo Alfaro.
-He has since taken his tally to 20 sendings-off in the Liga, while his dismissal against Manchester City in this season's round of 16 was his fourth in the Champions League.
+• Earned a record 19th Liga red card in a 0-0 draw with Athletic in December 2017, breaking the record of 18 previously shared with Xavier Aguado and Pablo Alfaro.
+He has since taken his tally to 20 sendings-off in the Liga, while his dismissal against Manchester City in the 2019/20 round of 16 was his fourth in the Champions League.

 • Ramos is not unfamiliar with charity work and in 2014 was appointed one of Spain's national ambassadors to UNICEF.